Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Dinner — Mother

-Indulge in one last dinner in Copenhagen while reflecting on the incredible memories you made.
-Walk 11 minutes down Halmtorvet from København H station to dine at Mother, an authentic Italian restaurant in the meatpacking district.
-Cooking up sourdough pizza in a wood-fired oven, Mother is renowned for high-quality food either sourced directly from Italy or made from organic Copenhagen produce.
-Their "good food for the people" and "back to nature" philosophy is evident in the use of purified seawater instead of typical salt and water for preparing the dough.
+Indulge in one last dinner in Copenhagen at Mother, an authentic Italian restaurant in the Vesterbro meatpacking district.
+Baking sourdough pizza in a wood-fired oven, Mother is renowned for high-quality food sourced directly from Italy or made from organic Copenhagen produce.
+Their "good food for the people" and "back to nature" philosophies are evident in the use of purified seawater instead of typical salt and water when preparing the dough.
+The interior is simple and rustic, with wooden accents contributing to a warm and inviting atmosphere.

 How Much Do Five Days in Copenhagen Cost?